 - The right to access: Individuals are entitled to access their personal data, and can request copies of their personal information verbally or in writing.
-Businesses have a month to respond to requests under the GDPR and—most of the time—can’t charge fees to deal with them.

 Under the GDPR, organizations can only process data when at least one of six legal grounds for data processing applies:

 - Consent: Individuals can consent to their personal data being processed for specific purposes, but they can withdraw this consent at any time.